inkwell-studio/catechism-of-the-catholic-church-astro/DEVELOPMENT.md

 ### Committing to `master`

-The `pre-commit` task should be successfully executed before committing to ensure that the code is linted, correct, and formatted, and that the artifacts are kept in-sync with the source.
+The `build` task should be successfully executed before committing to ensure that the code is linted, correct, and formatted, and that the artifacts are kept in-sync with the source.

-The end-to-end tests should also be successfully executed (see _End-to-end testing_ above).
+After that, the end-to-end tests should be successfully executed (see _End-to-end testing_ above).

 Commit messages should follow the following pattern: